Ontario’s Kids and Families Can’t Wait.

 From there, we can build a system that supports timely, equitable and quality care for all.

 OUR KIDS ARE OUR FUTURE

 We know Ontario families have been pushed to their absolute limits.
 Every child should have timely access to the mental health care they need, at the right time and place.
-Investments of an additional $131 million a year in child and youth mental health care in a community setting will lead to better outcomes for over 140,000 infants, children, youth and their families.
+Investments of an additional $140 million over four years in child and youth mental health care in a community setting will lead to better outcomes for over 140,000 infants, children, youth and their families.
 Our kids can’t keep waiting.